University of Wyoming: Academics

 The College of Arts and Sciences offers more than 50 majors, 60 minors, and seven interdisciplinary programs.
 Geology, Archaeology, Botany, and Geography programs take advantage of Wyoming's unique environment, while International Studies, Sociology, and Political Science provide global context.
 A&S emphasizes field study, internships, and individual research projects, and has exchange programs and study abroad.
 In 2010, the university announced that it had received its largest estate gift ever, from the artist Neltje Doubleday Kings, known as Neltje, consisting of her ranches, art collection, and other holdings.
-When realized, the gif created the UW Neltje Center for the Visual and Literary Arts, combining programs of three of the university's departments: creative writing, arts, and the art museum.
+When realized, the gift created the UW Neltje Center for the Visual and Literary Arts, combining programs of three of the university's departments: creative writing, arts, and the art museum.

 The College of Business is accredited at the undergraduate and graduate levels by AACSB.
 More than 100 business scholarships are awarded annually.

 The College of Education comprises two schools: the School of Counseling, Leadership, Advocacy, and Design; and the School of Teacher Education.
 Both certificates and programs that lead to initial certification or endorsements by Wyoming's Professional Teaching Standards Board (PTSB) are offered for pre-service teachers.
 Partnerships with Wyoming public schools provide for hands-on experience in real classrooms, and the on-campus, K-9 lab school provides a model of teaching and learning.
 The Counselor Education Training Clinic within the college offers free services for individuals, couples, families, adults, adolescents, and children.
 Services are provided by advanced graduate students under qualified clinical supervision.